 Understanding Blood Draw Requirements in DWIs

 Here is a simplified explanation of the blood draw requirements from a DWI Lawyer in Arlington.
-A blood draw performed at an officer’s request after a DWI arrest has two main requirements: 1) a qualified person must perform the blood draw, and 2) the blood draw must occur in a “sanitary” place.
+A DWI blood draw has two main requirements: 1) a qualified person must perform the blood draw, and 2) the blood draw must occur in a “sanitary” place.
 Texas Transp.
 Code § 724.017(a) and (a-1).
 There is one important thing to note before getting into the details, though.
 Keep in mind that police can “force” a blood draw by getting a warrant even when a person refuses.

 Qualified Person Requirement